Daryldactyl/Daryl_Roberts.github.io/_datascience/datascience-2.md

 Employed K-Means clustering to group exoplanets based on their similarities, and Principal Component Analysis (PCA) to reduce the number of features for visualization purposes.

 - **Clustering Evaluation and Visualization:**
 Utilized Silhouette analysis and Elbow method to determine the optimal number of clusters, and created interactive scatter plots using Plotly.express to visualize the distribution of exoplanets within the identified clusters.
+Additionally, I created a Tableau dashboard for a more comprehensive and interactive visualization of the data and clustering results.
+You can explore the Tableau dashboard [here](https://public.tableau.com/app/profile/daryl.roberts4604/viz/ExoplanetsClustering/Dashboard1).

 - **Data Interpretation and Analysis:**
 Analyzed the characteristics of each cluster (means of features like radius, mass, and orbital period) to draw conclusions about the potential types of exoplanets within each group, suggesting the existence of different exoplanet types like Hot Jupiters, Super-Earths, and Dense Gas Giants based on their characteristics within the clusters.